-- Build organization-wide culture to train and develop all employees
+- Learning & Development: Build organization-wide culture to train and develop all employees.

-- Develop and implement a wide range of on-going employee relations, communications, recognition, and engagement efforts that shape and reflect organization culture and values.
+- Employee Engagement: Develop and implement a wide range of on-going employee relations, communications, recognition, and engagement efforts that shape and reflect organization culture and values.
 Build robust, recurring ways for connection between and across employee teams.

 - Certification in HR (PHR/SPHR and/or SHRM-CP/SHRM-SCP) preferred